ibm-cloud-docs/databases-for-enterprisedb/connecting-psql.md

 The admin user comes with the {{site.data.keyword.databases-for-enterprisedb}} default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to {{site.data.keyword.databases-for-enterprisedb}} monitoring views and functions.
 By default, the admin user does not have permissions on objects that are created by other users.

-You have to set the admin password before you use it to connect to the database.
+You must set the admin password before you use it to connect to the database.
 For more information, see the [Setting the Admin Password](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-admin-password) page.
 {: .tip}

 ## Installing `psql`